I have here one cool mermaid tail crochet pattern you can’t resist. Keep reading and be inspired to crochet one for yourself (and your kids too).

-Starting with a slim knot, make 15 chains (that will serve as a base for your blanket).
-If you want it smaller or a bigger base, you can add more or fewer chains.
+Starting with a slip knot, make 15 chains that will serve as a base for your blanket.
+Simply add fewer or more chains if you want the base to be smaller or bigger.

 Step 2.
 Add Three Extra Chains

-After 15 chains you will add 3 extra chains.
+After making a base of 15 chains, add 3 extra chains.

 Step 3.
 Make a Double Crochet Stitch

-On the 4th chain (right after the 3rd extra chain) from the hook, you will make 1 double crochet stitch.
+On the 4th chain (right after the 3rd extra chain) from the hook, make 1 double crochet stitch.
 Continue until you get to the other side.

 Step 4.
 Make Four Double Crochet Stitches

-When you reach the last chain, make 4 double crochet stitches.
+Make 4 double crochet stitches when you reach the last chain.
 This will allow you to move or turn to the other side.

 Step 5.
 Create a Mirror Crochet